yast/yast-yast2/library/systemd/doc/services_and_sockets.md

 When a service is configured by using YaST (e.g., with the Services Manager), all units related to each service must be taken into account.
 For example, when a service is stopped, the socket associated to such service should be also stopped.
-Otherwise, the sevice could be automatically activated again via its socket.
+Otherwise, the service could be automatically activated again via its socket.

 This file extends the {Yast2::SystemService} class documentation describing how it works with the